Bishop Louis Reicher Catholic School

 Bishop Louis Reicher Catholic School is a private Catholic Parish school located in Waco, Texas.
 It is situated halfway between Dallas and Austin.
 Bishop Reicher was founded in 1954 by the Diocese of Austin.
 Reicher academics include curriculum offering of Advanced Placement, Dual Credit, and Honor courses.

-"St. Louis Reicher Catholic School educates each student in spirit, mind and body by fostering personal excellence within the Catholic tradition."

 Athletics

 There is a wide range of sports and athletics programs at Reicher, such as baseball, basketball, cross country, football, golf, powerlifting, soccer, softball, track, and volleyball.

 The school has amassed many championship titles, with 9 state titles in football, 6 in boys soccer, 5 in girls softball, 4 in powerlifting with 1 national title, 4 in boys track, 3 in girls track, 3 in boys baseball, 2 in girls dance, 1 in boys basketball, and many more titles in other programs.